llpeterson/direct/ethernet.md

 host.
 Adaptors typically retry up to 16 times, although the backoff algorithm caps $$n$$ in the above formula at 10.

-## Experience with Ethernet
+## Longevity of Ethernet

-Because Ethernets have been around for so many years and are so popular, we have a great deal of experience in using them.
-One of the most important observations people have made about multi-access Ethernets is that they work best under lightly loaded conditions.
-This is because under heavy loads (typically, a utilization of over 30% is considered heavy on an Ethernet) too much of the network's capacity is wasted by collisions.

-To mitigate these concerns, multi-access Ethernets were typically used in a far more conservative way than the standard allows.
-For example, most Ethernets had fewer than 200 hosts connected to them, which is far fewer than the maximum of 1024.
-Similarly, most Ethernets were far shorter than 2500 m, with a round-trip delay of closer to 5 $$\mu$$s than 51.2 $$\mu$$s.
-Another factor that made Ethernets practical is that, even though Ethernet adaptors do not implement link-level flow control, the hosts typically provide an end-to-end flow-control mechanism.
-As a result, it is rare to find situations in which any one host is continuously pumping frames onto the network.

-Finally, it is worth saying a few words about why Ethernets have been so successful, so that we can understand the properties we should emulate with any technology that tries to replace it.
+Ethernet has been the dominant local area network technology for over 30 years.
+Today it is typically deployed point-to-point rather than tapping into a coax cable, it often runs at speeds of 1 or 10 Gbps rather than 10 Mbps, and it allow of jumbo packets with up to 9000 bytes of data rather than 1500 bytes.
+But, it remains backwards compatible with the original standard.
+This makes it worth saying a few words about why Ethernets have been so successful, so that we can understand the properties we should emulate with any technology that tries to replace it.

 First, an Ethernet is extremely easy to administer and maintain: There is no routing or configuration tables to be kept up-to-date, and it is easy to add a new host to the network.
 It is hard to imagine a simpler network to administer.
-Second, it is inexpensive: Cable is cheap, and the only other cost is the network adaptor on each host.
+Second, it is inexpensive: cable/fiber is relatively cheap, and the only other cost is the network adaptor on each host.
 Ethernet became deeply entrenched for these reasons, and any switch-based approach that aspired to displace it required additional investment in infrastructure (the switches), on top of the cost of each adaptor.
-A switch-based technology did eventually succeed in replacing multi-access Ethernet, but retaining the simplicity of administration was a key reason for switched Ethernet's success.
+The switch-based variant of Ethernet did eventually succeed in replacing multi-access Ethernet, but this is in part because it could be delpoyed incrementally—with some hosts connected by point-to-point links to switches while others remained tapped into coax—all the while retaining the simplicity of network administration.